FIWARE/catalogue/core/README.md

 #### What is the O2K-Connector?

-O2K-Connector is a lightweight connector, built in Python, that enables context data sharing from Orion Context Broker towards Apache Kafka, supporting both NGSI-V2 and NGSI-LD interfaces.
+O2K-Connector is a lightweight connector, written in Python, that enables context data sharing from Orion Context Broker towards Apache Kafka, supporting both NGSI-V2 and NGSI-LD interfaces.
 The connector supports both HTTP and MQTT protocols communication to be easily integrated in the most common industrial scenarios.